michikono/angular-wait/README.md

   <wait-done>not shown</wait-done>
 </wait>
 ```

+## Technical notes ##

-Lastly, it probably goes without saying that the inner contents are using transclusion and are not rendered (and, thus, processed)
+The inner contents are using transclusion can handle child directives.
+Inner directives are not
-until the `until-` condition is met.
+processed at all (compile or controller methods) until the `wait-done` node renders.

+## Releases ##

+1.0.1 Aug 23, 2014 - Inner directives not processed until done node shows
+1.0.0 Aug 23, 2014 - Initial Release